What Happens When Your Doctor Doesn't Take Your Insurance Anymore

 Without your health, everything else just falls apart

-In October 2010 during open enrollment time for Medicare Advantage programs in the USA, Mary Spivak's Medicare Advantage plan informed her they were going to raise her monthly premium up $25 and raise some copays on services that she depended, like her monthly blood work.
+Scenario: In October 2010 during open enrollment time for Medicare Advantage programs in the USA, Mary Spivak's Medicare Advantage plan informed her they were going to raise her monthly premium $25 and raise some of her co-pays on services that she used often, like her monthly blood work.

-After talking to her friends, they said it was not worth it to stay with the plan when so many other plans would cover her for much less premium or even for free.
-Her monthly blood work would be very pricey.
+After talking to her friends, they said it was not worth it to stay with the plan when so many other plans would cover her for much less cost or some were free.
+Her monthly blood work could be very pricey.
 So Mary made the decision to change her Medicare Advantage insurance plan.

-When she got on the computer to research, it was boggling when she looked at the list of over 50 plans in her state on Medicare's website.
-To her, it was information overload trying to compare each plan's coverage to get the best plan.
+When she did some research on her computer on Medicare's website, it was boggling when she was confronted with a list of over 50 plans in her state alone.
+Trying to compare each plan's coverage to get the best plan was information overload to Mary.
 How do people decide what plan to go with?

-- It was important to Mary to make sure her present doctors were on the list of whatever plan she picked because she has been going to them for a few years and she liked them.
-She didn't want to break in another new doctor with her medical issues.
+- to make sure that her present doctors were on the list of whatever plan she picked because she has been going to them for a few years and she liked them.
+She didn't want to get to know a new doctor and acclimate him to her medical issues.

-- It was important that her monthly bloodwork would have a copay she could afford and
+- that her monthly blood work was free or had a copay she could afford

-- It was important that her daily medications were covered with a low or no copay.
+- that her daily medications were covered with a low or no copay.

 Mary got to work dissecting each plan's coverage.
 After a few hours, her choice ended up being XYZ's Medicare Advantage Plan because their coverage suited her needs, all her doctors were on their provider list and the plan had no monthly premium in her state.
 As long as Mary continued to pay her Medicare Part B premiums, the plan was free.
 Mary always likes getting something for free.